-In September 2006, the Company entered an employment agreement with Mr. Cortes whereby he is employed for an indefinite term for a gross salary denominated in Chilean Pesos.
-As is common in Chile, Mr. Cortes' contract is indexed for cost of living adjustments, this coupled with various amendments due to his increasing responsibilities with the Company, has resulted in his salary being equivalent to US\$190,000.
-It has also been agreed to a one-time bonus of US\$80,000 (paid) upon approval of San Jorge Environmental Study and US\$190,000 which is payable in two equal installments one after completion of pre-feasibility study and the final payment upon completion of a positive definitive feasibility study.
+In September 2006, the Company entered an employment agreement with Mr. Cortes pursuant to which he is employed for a gross salary denominated in Chilean Pesos until such time as his employment agreement is terminated by the Company or he resigns.
+As is common in Chile, Mr. Cortes' contract is indexed for cost of living adjustments and this, coupled with various amendments due to his increasing responsibilities with the Company, resulted in his salary being equivalent to US\$190,000 a year at such time.
+The Company also agreed to a one-time bonus of US\$80,000, which has been paid, upon approval of San Jorge Environmental Study and a bonus of US\$190,000 payable in two equal installments - the first payment to be made after completion of pre-feasibility study and the second payment to be made upon completion of a positive definitive feasibility study.
 Effective May 1, 2011, Mr. Cortes' salary was increased to the equivalent of US\$250,000.